faweigend/pypermod/example_scripts/vo2_study/README.md

 # VO2 Study

-This directory contains scripts related to our publication:
+This directory contains scripts related to our preprint:

 ```
 @misc{https://doi.org/10.48550/arxiv.2207.14295,